sbcgua/sap-nw-abap-vagrant/README.md

 A tool to setup virtual environments conveniently.
 No need to go through boring installation process which is a plus.
 Basic virtual machine is created within seconds (for popular flavors that exist in vagrant cloud repository).

-### Why not docker?
+### Why not docker? (my opinion, no offends :)

-1) Ideologically docker is supposed to be stateless.
+1) Imho docker is supposed to be stateless.
 Databases should be in volumes, not inside docker layer.
-2) Besides, docker storage layer is slower than volumes
+2) Besides, docker storage layer is slower than volumes (AFAIK)

-Note: probably this can be solved. /sybase directory can be mounted to volume.
+P.S.: Probably this can be solved. /sybase directory can be mounted to volume.
 Also logs and transports should be considered.
 Well, I don't have enough basis skills for this :) Maybe someday.
+P.P.S.: Docker has a lot of potential in terms of composability.
+E.g. compose several pods with NW dev edition, HANA express for sidecar, configured SMTP server and make them interact.
+Feel free to reuse the scripts from the repo, they should be very portable to docker, in fact they work inside Ubuntu so might be zero changes needed.

 ### Why Ubuntu